-SamCart automatically creates an affiliate signup page for you, and you can even auto-accept applications from affiliates, leaving you more time to set the following variables:
+SamCart automatically creates an affiliate signup page for you, and you can auto-accept applications from affiliates, leaving you more time to set the following variables:

 SamCart, like ThriveCart, doesn’t handle affiliate payments, but you can export a MassPay CSV for uploading into PayPal for easy affiliate payment management.

 Although both SamCart and ThriveCart offer good affiliate center platforms, ThriveCart offers tracking IDs, making them win here due to link tracking.

 Both shopping cart software makes it easy to set up and run your own affiliate program, but ThriveCart has more polish and better affiliate center management features for both vendors and affiliates.

 Setting up a digital business nowadays requires the use of multiple specialist tools.
 It makes life easier when the tools ‘talk’ to each other and exchange data easily.
 Both SamCart and ThriveCart integrate out-of-the-box with many common software platforms.
 Here’s the low-down.

 ThriveCart’s main set of integrations are designed for payment platforms, membership platforms, and email marketing services.
 There are other ones available, like fulfillment services if you are selling physical products, and Zapier is present to assist with any other integration you might want to do.